-A. Regional Water Boards (as defined in Attachment B) may terminate General Permit coverage upon determination that a discharger has failed to comply with General Permit requirements.
+VII.A.
+Regional Water Boards (as defined in Attachment B) may terminate General Permit coverage upon determination that a discharger has failed to comply with General Permit requirements.
 The Regional Water Boards may also terminate General Permit coverage upon determination that the subject discharges must be regulated through a separate Regional Water Board-issued NPDES permit.

-B. Regional Water Boards may require a discharger to comply with additional monitoring and reporting requirements, including but not limited to, increasing sampling frequency, requiring analysis of additional parameters, increasing the frequency of inspections by the Qualified SWPPP Developer and Qualified SWPPP Practitioner, or implementation of recommendations by the Qualified SWPPP Developer and Qualified SWPPP Practitioner, pursuant to California Water Code section 13383.
+VII.B.
+Regional Water Boards may require a discharger to comply with additional monitoring and reporting requirements, including but not limited to, increasing sampling frequency, requiring analysis of additional parameters, increasing the frequency of inspections by the Qualified SWPPP Developer and Qualified SWPPP Practitioner, or implementation of recommendations by the Qualified SWPPP Developer and Qualified SWPPP Practitioner, pursuant to California Water Code § 13383.

-C. All Regional Water Board actions that modify requirements for compliance, pursuant to California Water Code Section 13383, with this General Permit shall be provided to the Discharger in writing and submitted through the current Water Board-approved system (the Stormwater Multiple Application and Report Tracking System, or SMARTS).
+VII.C.
+All Regional Water Board actions that modify requirements for compliance, pursuant to California Water Code §13383, with this General Permit shall be provided to the discharger in writing and submitted through SMARTS.

-D. Regional Water Boards may require dischargers to retain records required by this General Permit for more than the three years.
+VII.D.
+Regional Water Boards may require dischargers to retain records required by this General Permit for more than the three years.